 When taking care of a parent or older loved one, it’s important to notice subtle changes that may only be obvious with daily face to face contact.
 Thanks to apps like Facetime and Skype, you can check on your loved ones from anywhere you can get online.
 An in-person visit may be necessary to get them set up and show them how to use the video chat before you get started.

 Making technology a part of your caretaking strategy allows aging adults to stay in their homes longer, and takes away some of the stress involved in caring for older adults.
-And technology is always changing, so it’s likely there will be more of these types of services as the population gets older.
+And technology is always changing, so there will likely be more of these types of services as the population gets older.